philburk/hmsl/README.md

 The XCode project was exported using the ProJucer tool.
 JUCE is not required to build HMSL.
 New C/C++ files should only be added using the ProJucer.

+## Status of JUCE Port

+* PForth is now a git submodule under HMSL.
+* PForth works in a new Terminal Window written using JUCE.
+* Command line history working in Forth.
+* Basic graphic commands are working.
+* HMSL compiles on a 64-bit pForth.
+We switched to 64-bit because XCode no longer supports 32-bit apps.

 ### Compiling the JUCE port
 * Launch the XCode project at "HMSL/native/juce/Builds/MacOSX/JuceHMSL.xcodeproj".